rkharkar/pvwdc-videos/README.md

  * Deletions - 1 ('a')
  * Substitutions - 1 ('e -> i')
  * Insertions - 1 ('M')

-The cost and the distance is the same as the earlier case.
+The cost and the distance is the same as in the earlier case.
 If the costs for the two cases happen to be different, the algorithm chooses the better match and reports the score for that match.

+The reason why this approach cannot be used for dogs' names is because many of them are short.
+So, comparing *S**ky*** to *Kentuc**ky** fried chicken* would result in comparing "Sky" to "cky" (this comparison produces the highest score).
+There is one substitution, so the score would end up being 67 (approximately).
+To use this approach then, we would have to set the threshold quite low and would end up detecting spurious matches.
+For locations and activities, the length of the names should prevents this from happening - we can set the threshold quite high (currently at 91) and that should still allow us to pick up slight mis-matches.